Damola-Kembi-bit/TekSystemsChallenge/README.md

 # TekSystemsChallenge
-Solution to 2nd Technical Interview.
+This is Damola Kembi's Solution to 2nd Technical Interview.

 **This file explains the repository and explanation of the scripts used for this solution**